fieldtrip/website/workshop/trento.md

 ## Using the tutorial data and the FieldTrip version provided

 For the hands-on sessions you have to start MATLAB.
-To ensure that everything runs smooth, we will work with a **clean and well-tested** version of fieldtrip that is distributed on the workstations and on a USB stick.
+To ensure that everything runs smooth, we will work with a **clean and well-tested** version of FieldTrip that is distributed on the workstations and on a USB stick.
 You should **not** work with an old version you might already have installed in the past.
 Furthermore, the tutorial data **does not have to be downloaded** but will also be distributed on the workstations and on a USB stick.

 If you work on your own laptop you need the USB stick: